-Perhaps due to the flight path of these bombers that would bring them into the city from Berlin’s western approaches – engaged by the air defenses of the Nazi capital, in particular the massive bunker fortification at Zoologischer Garten – the panic-stricked crews would deliver their payload before making it into the heart of the city.
+Perhaps due to the flight path of these bombers, that would bring them into the city from the west – engaged by the air defenses of the Nazi capital, in particular the massive bunker fortification at Zoologischer Garten – the panic-stricked crews would deliver their payload before making it into the heart of the city.
 Marginally closer to their bases, West Berlin was certainly not spared the wrath of these flying armadas.

 The momentous task of clearing the way for these new projects would fall to the women of the country, as in 1945 and 1946, all women between the ages of 15 and 50 were ordered to participate in helping tear down those parts of buildings that had survived the war, but were unsafe and unsuitable for reconstruction.
 In many cities Schuttberge (debris mountains) were created from leftover materials and the term Trümmerfrau (rubble woman) would enter the lexicon to describe the women tasked with this work.

 The damaged Hansaviertel would be the focus on the 1957 Interbau project – gathering more than 50 architects from across the world to produce a visionary ensemble of residential structures as part of a masterpiece in urban design – the ‘city of tomorrow’.

-The West would embark on a slightly different approach with the Interbau 57 competition.
+The West would take a slightly different approach with the Interbau 57 competition.
 While the Stalinalle project in the East relied on homegrown architects, overseen by their Socialist counterparts in Moscow to ensure adherence to a particular architectural style reflective of the values of the Eastern system.

 The West Berlin Congress Hall - designed by US architect Hugh Stubbins - was also part of the Interbau 57 project.
 Because of its unique shape it has been dubbed 'the pregnant oyster' by Berliners.

 The Scandinavian branch would be represented by Finnish designer Alvar Aaalto and Danish Functionalist Arne Jacobsen.
-Jacobsen had seen his career interrupted by the German occupation of Denmark, as Nazi racial laws meant that due to his Jewish background he escaped into exile in Sweden for two years.
+Jacobsen had seen his career interrupted by the German occupation of Denmark, as Nazi racial laws meant that due to his Jewish background he was forced into exile in Sweden for two years.
 The small, single storey houses designed by Jacobsen for the Interbau project, stand in contrast to the high-rise structures that mainly dominate the ensemble.

 Swiss-French architect, Le Corbusier, would contribute a version of his Unité d’habitation (Housing Unit), that was completed near the Olympiastadion in West Berlin.
 This modular living space was first introduced in Marseille, where Le Corbusier’s design there – constructed in béton brut – is often cited as the initial inspiration of the Brutalist architectural style and philosophy.
-His work in Berlin would be reflective of the overall concept of the modern social housing – although yet despite the promises of the West Berlin government to ease building restrictions Corbusier’s interior design would be heavily modified, leaving him in charge of the exterior.
+His work in Berlin would be reflective of the overall concept of the modern social housing – although yet despite the promises of the West Berlin government to ease building restrictions Corbusier’s interior design would be heavily modified, leaving him merely in charge of the exterior.

-Although despite the huge effort of the West Berlin government to draw attention to the exercise in the 1950s – with around 1 million people attending the opening – it would eventually be so well integrated into the city that many Berliners and certainly visitors to the city now could pass near it without paying much attention.
+Although despite the huge effort of the West Berlin government to draw attention to the exercise in the 1950s – with around 1 million people attending the opening – it would eventually be so well integrated into the city that many Berliners and certainly visitors to the city now could pass through or near it without paying much attention.

 The name of this district dates back to when it was owned by a real estate company from the Hanseatic City of Hamburg – thus Hansaviertel – it would serve as pastureland for the cows of farmers from Berlin’s southern Schöneberg area, with the swampy ground, which in parts reaches two metres deep, traditionally limiting the construction in the area.
 That would all change with the Second World War, when the 160 buildings in the area were largely destroyed in one night in 1943.

-Beyond the amendments made to Le Corbusier’s apartment complex at the Olympiastadion, amendments also had to be made to other structures – removing sunshades from Oscar Niemeyer’s apartment block and redesigning an elevator access point, cutting seven stories from Italian architect Luciano Baldessari’s complex, and some exterior colours of buildings changed – all the ensure the buildings comply with the straightjacket of ‘social housing’ at the time.
+Beyond the amendments made to Le Corbusier’s apartment complex at the Olympiastadion, amendments also had to be made to other structures – sunshades were removed from Oscar Niemeyer’s apartment block and an elevator access point had to be redesigned, seven stories were chopped from Italian architect Luciano Baldessari’s complex, and some exterior colours of buildings changed – all to ensure the buildings complied with the straightjacket of ‘social housing’ at the time.